nixpal/shellcloak/README.md

 # PLEASE DO NOT UPLOAD THE MAIN DROPPER TO VIRUSTOTAL.
 IT'S ALMOST 100% UNDETECTABLE ALREADY.
 ----------------------------------------------------------------------------------------------

 - ShellCloak is a new technique to separate the shellcode from the dropper without downloading anything to the vitctim's machine.
-The way how this works is, it uses Chrome's and Firefox's history database to our advantage.
+The way how this works is it uses Chrome's and Firefox's history database to our advantage.

 - First it will generate meterpreter x86 powershell then it will use that shellcode as a URL on THREE parts.
 So there will be THREE redirections using javascript files.
 Each redirection will take 1 part from the shellcode and of course Chrome or Firefox will store that URL in it's history database which we will access later.